darkrenaissance/darkfi/doc/src/arch/wallet.md

 Laundry list of required features:

+* XUL/bpy inspired.
+There is a small wallet core, but the entire UI is created using definitions and the DSL.
 * Dynamic fractional scaling.
 * Customizable scriptable interface, preferably using Python and/or Rust.
 * Calm UI with default darkmode.
 No animations.